-5. The computer systems of ImmD are large-scale and complex.
+4. The computer systems of ImmD are large-scale and complex.
 They are critical for the handling of large amount of personal data.
 There are altogether eight core information systems in ImmD, namely the SMARTICS, EXPRESS, APC, AVC, Processing Automation System (PAS), Travel Document Information System (TDIS), Electronic Visit Permit Application System (iPermit) and Operations and Administration Support Information System (OASIS).
 They have intricate inter-connections (e.g. the interface between SMARTICS and APC/AVC systems).
-A summary of the functions of these systems is at Enclosure 1.
-The relevant systems were developed at different times with different technologies.
-It is therefore essential to have the leadership of an experienced directorate IT professional officer to take a holistic and strategic approach in handling all these applications and technologies, to monitor the performance of contractors, and to manage the system performance and interaction to ensure full compatibility and seamless integration with each other and the IT infrastructure.
+A summary of the functions of these systems is at Annex A. The relevant systems were developed at different times with different technologies.
+It is therefore essential to have the experienced leadership of a directorate IT professional officer to take a holistic and strategic approach in handling all these applications and technologies, to monitor the performance of contractors, and to manage the system performance and interaction to ensure full compatibility and seamless integration with each other and the IT infrastructure.
 More importantly, ImmD is proactive in the application of IT to support its operations and to continuously enhance its services.
 The relevant systems and their interfaces have to be upgraded and enhanced from time to time, in the light of evolving public expectations as well as rapid technological advancement.
-For example, TDIS will be replaced by the Electronic Passport System (e-Passport) in 20071 and PAS will be replaced by the Application and Investigation Easy System (APPLIES) in 2006-07.
+For example, the PAS will be replaced by the Application and Investigation Easy System (APPLIES) in 2006-07.